Bent Glass Coffee Tables

 Perhaps, this is a little too forward in my thinking, but that was the thought as I worked on this literary piece.
 Glass is beautiful.
 When shaped with curves and angles, it takes on an art like quality featuring its delicateness combined with an interesting shape.

 I think a lot of thought about your lifestyle and family needs before purchasing a glass coffee table.
 Children may not do well around these pieces and there can be a risk by having them in the home.
 They can also scratch easily and marks will show when cleaned.

 Pets may also be an issue in terms of scratches to the surface.
 This could show more on darker colors.
 Don’t let these concerns sway you from how gorgeous these accents can be in a living room.

 Above is a very nice model that has a shelf that has a mirror top finish.
 Reflections are always nice allowing for light to go throughout the room and give it a more air and open appearance.

 The shelf is great because it has a decent shelf for storage.
 You can see from the picture it looks very organized even though there are several items stacked on top and inside.

-The first thought that comes to mind is a magazine rack.
+The first thought comes to mind is a magazine rack.
 The shape on the right is perfect for storing periodicals and books.
 It’s a clever design that creates a great wavy feel to the accent while providing storage.
-Notice here that it is on tile floor as many people would not consider that proper.
-If you do have tile consider this or even having an accent rug underneath.

-The thought that comes to mind is simple and elegant.
-The focus here is the animal print rug and this furnishing does not draw the human eye away from that.
+The thought comes to mind is simple and elegant.
+The focus here is the animal print rug, and this furnishing does not draw the human eye away from that.